 After the Spring Break shooting, Leppert went on her own to a weekend party to celebrate.
 A close friend of Leppert would later say that when she returned from the party, she appeared to be “a different person.”
 Leppert – who was bubbly and extroverted – came back sullen and shy.
 She was said to be acting remarkably irrational and paranoid.
 Nevertheless, she still wanted to pursue her acting dreams.
 The next role Leppert had lined up was in Scarface where she was playing the part of the girl who was a distraction to the lookout car during the infamous chainsaw shower scene.
 However, on the fourth day of filming, Leppert came home.
 It was said that during filming, Leppert became hysterical during a scene where somebody was to be shot and have artificial blood spurt out.
 She was taken back to the trailer before returning home.

 Leppert’s family became concerned and asked the sheriff to speak with her.
 However, Leppert denied she feared her life was in danger.
-Days later, Leppert went into hysterics while outside her home with Adams.
-He claims that a gust of wind made the door slam and lock behind her, making her go “berserk.”
-Adams said that Leppert grabbed a baseball bat and smashed the window so that she could reach in and open the door.
-She then turned on Adams who managed to grab the baseball bat from her hands before she could attack him with it.
+Days later, Leppert went into hysterics while outside her home.
+Her mother claims that a gust of wind made the door slam and lock behind her, making her go “berserk.”
+Curtis said that Leppert grabbed a baseball bat and smashed the window so that she could reach in and open the door.
 After this disturbing outbreak, Curtis checked her daughter in at the Brevard Mental Health Center where she remained for just 72 hours.
 The doctors could find nothing wrong with Leppert nor did they find any traces of drugs or alcohol in her system.

 On the 6th of July, 1983, Leppert pulled on a denim shirt with flowers on the front, a matching skirt, and sandals.
 “Bye mommy – I’ll see you in a little bit” she called to her mother before climbing into the car of her friend, Keith Roberts.
 The two were planning on driving down to Cocoa Beach in Florida for the day.
 Cocoa Beach was Tammy’s favourite place in the world: “Ever since I was a little girl, I’ve always dreamed of having a house on Cocoa Beach and living happily ever after.”2 However, on the way there, the two friends had an argument and Roberts dropped Leppert off “in a parking lot” along State Road A1A near Cocoa Beach’s Glass Bank building.3 Some reports state Leppert left her shoes and grey purse behind in the car.
 Leppert’s mother would say that Leppert was afraid of Roberts.
 This was the last time Tammy Lynn Leppert was ever seen.